Quick Start Guides

 Make sure the Receiver is within range of the Transmitter.
 If the broadcast is encrypted, ensure the details have been stored in the Receiver library through Auri Manager and a network connected Docking Station.
 Ensure the Receiver does not have “Library Lock” enabled, if so make sure the broadcast is added to the Receiver library.

-Make sure the Auri RX1 Receiver is connected to the correct broadcast.
+Firstly, make sure the Auri RX1 Receiver is connected to the correct broadcast.
 Make sure the Auri TX2N Transmitter is powered on and has an audio source connected.
 Review the Transmitter Input settings in the Auri Manager application, make sure the correct input mode is selected, the stream sources are configured correctly and adjust the input gain such that the stream meters read approximately -18 dBfs.
 Make sure there is a suitable headphone or neck loop connected to the Auri RX1 and that the volume is set to a suitable level.

 Review input mode and input gain on the Transmitter in the Auri Manager application.
 Adjust settings such that the stream meters read approximately -18 dBfs.
 Verify that the source audio being sent to the Transmitter is clean and undistorted.